mkuti/reuse_gang_project/README.md

 * Feature 5 - User can edit an item card by updating its details (UPDATE)
 * Feature 6 - User can remove an item by marking it as taken (DELETE)
 * Feature 7 - Logo on the top left linking to home container at any moment which would reload the whole page
-* Feature 8 -
+* Feature 8 - Minimalist navigation in the shape of spinner instead of burger, minimalist, which gives 4 options: home, about, member page and login/logout
+* Feature 9 - About section with gang statement above footer which can be accessed via the navigation

 ### 2. Features Left to Implement:
 * Using Javascript to handle register, log in and log out
-* A full 'about' section to have more information about a registered charity or organisation which would be manage the gang locally
+* A full 'about' page to have more information about a registered charity or organisation which would be managing the gang locally
-* A form modal to send email to item owner directly from the website
+* A form modal to send email to item owner directly from the website and store messages in the database Although the website was actually live tested by a person not knowing about educative aspect of project and I receive emails from her regarding the items.
+So mailto implementation was tested and work well.
-* For the purpose of milestone project, I have functionality of deleting item but for user experience, it would be better to have taken items saved in an archive section of the website confirm it’s still available after a certain time (UPDATE) Users can view all items being available at a certain time (RETRIEVE/READ)
+* For the purpose of milestone project, I have functionality of deleting item but for user experience, it would be better to have taken items saved in an archive section of the website so that members can re-use them later if needed
-1. List of items showing as cards
-2. Search option with categories
-3. User login allowing all CRUD
-4. Page about concept behind website
+* Adding a date generator when item is created and store as key of object
+* A switch button which member can choose to use in order to confirm if item still available after a certain time
+* Adding a filter by location and maybe by date added
-5. Non-Liability disclaimer, Rules
+* Non-Liability disclaimer, Rules
-6. Links to organisation website and Facebook page for more contact
+* Network page to offer partnership with schools, charities when they need used items
+* Business page for businesses who also would like to donate items or fund the page to reduce their waste and increase their local visibility
+* A page on upcycling tips which members can share or any upcoming workshops organised locally

 [Back to Top](#table-of-contents)